thestackcollective/curriculum-site/module2/lessons/networking.md

 * [Meetup.com](https://www.meetup.com/) to find tech-specific meetup groups, both in-person and remote
 * Check out this list of [Slack tech communities](https://github.com/ladyleet/tech-community-slacks) by region and interest

-### Suggested Goal: Meet Someone New at Turing
+### Suggested Goal: Meet Someone New at TheStackCollective

-Whether you join a student circle or the #lets_grab_donuts channel on Slack, commit to meeting someone new within the Turing community.
+Whether you join a student circle or the #lets_grab_donuts channel on Slack, commit to meeting someone new within the TheStackCollective community.
 The #lets_grab_donuts channel will automatically set you up with a partner, so you don’t need to send a message to connect.
 For anyone else though, here are some suggested steps for reaching out:
 * Send a message to this person.
 If you don’t know them personally, take the time to introduce yourself and explain very clearly both what you want to talk to them about and why you specifically want to talk to them about this (as opposed to someone else).
 Why are they the right person for your questions?
 Provide them with a couple of options for times to talk.
 * Come up with some questions to ask them during the call.
 It can be helpful to send them the questions ahead of time so they can prepare for the conversation.
 * Decide on one takeaway from the conversation that you can follow up on.
 This might mean doing a little research into something they mention or asking for an introduction to someone from their network.

 Depending on who you meet with, your questions may look different, but regardless, focus on asking questions that help you get to know each other:
-* What brought you to Turing?
+* What brought you to TheStackCollective?
-* What do you appreciate about the Turing community?
+* What do you appreciate about the TheStackCollective community?
-* What advice do you have/what has been helpful for you in managing Turing life?
+* What advice do you have/what has been helpful for you in managing TheStackCollective life?
 * What are you working on that you are excited about?
 * What are y ou excited about contributing to in the tech industry?
 * What do you like to do in your free time outside of programming/work?

-### Suggested Goal: Network with a Contact You Already Know Outside of Turing
+### Suggested Goal: Network with a Contact You Already Know Outside of TheStackCollective
 Reach out to a contact from your existing network and ask to set up a call to discuss career advice.
 Who would be an ideal person for you to reach out?
 Consider reaching out to someone you don’t talk to day-to-day.
 It would be beneficial to reach out to your [“weak ties”](https://towardsdatascience.com/the-power-of-weak-ties-f1049c93f3a3) or [“dormant ties”](https://foundr.com/articles/leadership/personal-growth/why-dormant-connections-may-be-the-most-powerful-network-you-have) aka people whose knowledge and networks will be relatively new to you!
 These are people you may have worked with previously, people you know through friends/family/co-workers, or simply people you haven’t connected with in a while.
 They may or may not have a direct connection to the tech industry, but they may know someone who is in the tech industry or at a company you’re interested in or they may have professional advice that will be helpful for you.
 Take the following steps to reach out:
 * Send a message to this person and explain why you’d like to connect.
 Why are they the right person for your questions?
 Provide them with a couple of options for times to talk.
 * Come up with some questions to ask them during the call.
 It can be helpful to send them the questions ahead of time so they can prepare for the conversation.